Sharp EL-8 Portable Electronic Calculator

 The EL-8 is a relatively fast machine, with the "all-nines" divided by one calculation taking perhaps 0.2 second to perform.
 The machine properly handles negative numbers, with a small vacuum-fluorescent tube located above the numbers in the display that displays a '-' when the number on the display is negative.
 The machine also accurately detects overflow, lighting a dot next to an area on the display panel with an "ERROR" nomenclature.
 The EL-8 does not detect divide by zero properly, and goes into an undefined state which requires the machine to be cleared with the [C] key before it will return to normal operation.

-Check out the page on the Facit 1111 for more information that applies to the EL-8, including internal pictures.
+Check out the page on the Facit 1111 for more information that applies to the EL-8, including internal photos.